rustnl/rustnl2024/src/pages/code-of-conduct.md

 # Expected Behavior

 - Participate in an authentic and active way.
-In doing so, you contribute to the health and longevity of this community.
+In doing so, you create a positive environment for the conference.
 - Exercise consideration and respect in your speech and actions.
 - Attempt collaboration before conflict.
 - Refrain from demeaning, discriminatory, or harassing behavior and speech.